-When requesting MEDEVAC, ensure that you are monitoring the transport and are aware of who to contact for updates and in case changes to plan are required, f transport doesn't arrive, or if no updates are heard, what time will we contact
+When requesting MEDEVAC, ensure that you are monitoring the transport and are aware of who to contact for updates and in case changes to plan are required.

-When is MEDEVAC transport scheduled to arrive?; \\
+When is MEDEVAC transport scheduled to arrive?:

-Nhat number should be contacted if something in the plan needs to be changed?
+Vhat number should be contacted if something in the plan needs to be changed?